AttackOnJasper/University-notes/notes/aws/aws.md

 ### Download Amazon Linux 2 as an ISO

+## OpsWork
+* AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
+	* Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.

-## AWS OpsWorks for Puppet Enterprise
+### OpsWorks for Puppet Enterprise
 * A fully managed configuration management service that hosts Puppet Enterprise, a set of automation tools from Puppet for infrastructure and application management
 * Features
 	* Allow managing applications and servers on AWS / on-prem.